-Selena Gomez Faces Huge Backlash For Joining Woody Allen Film Despite Sexual Abuse Allegations Against Him
+Selena Gomez Faces Huge Backlash For Joining Woody Allen Film, Despite Sexual Abuse Allegations Against Him

 — IndieWire (@IndieWire) August 8, 2017

 There’s no word yet on what type of role Selena Gomez will play in this upcoming Woody Allen project.
-Information about the plot of the movie hasn’t been released as yet but Variety reports that it will be a collaboration between Amazon Studios and Allen.
+Information about the plot of the movie hasn’t been released as yet, but Variety reports that it will be a collaboration between Amazon Studios and Allen.
 He’s directed two previous films for Amazon, Cafe Society and Wonder Wheel.
 Amazon Studios also distributed Woody Allen’s first TV series, Crisis In Six Scenes.

 Elle Fanning, @selenagomez, and @RealChalamet cast in Woody Allen’s next feature film https://t.co/xQdv8YUPWU pic.twitter.com/I6UcFo8Y1T